core-wg/senml-spec/draft-jennings-core-senml.md

 Alternatively, for objects not related to a URI, a unique name is required.
 In any case, it is RECOMMENDED that the full names are represented as URIs or URNs
 {{RFC2141}}.
-One way to create a unique name is to include a EUI-48 or EUI-64 identifier (a MAC address) or some other bit string that has guaranteed uniqueness (such as a 1-wire address) that is assigned to the device.
+One way to create a unique name is to include some  bit string that has guaranteed uniqueness (such as a 1-wire address) that is assigned to the device.
 Some of the examples in this draft use the device URN type as specified in
 {{I-D.arkko-core-dev-urn}}.
 UUIDs {{RFC4122}} are another way to generate a